nexushoratio/userscripts/lib/widget.md

 ## Exported properties (as of version 33)
 * version - Bumped per release.
 * Widget - Base class for other rendering widgets.
-* Layout - Implements the Layout pattern.
+* Layout - Implements the Layout pattern (WIP: https://github.com/nexushoratio/userscripts/issues/192).
 * GridColumn - Column for the Grid widget (WIP: https://github.com/nexushoratio/userscripts/issues/185).
 * Grid - Implements the Grid pattern (WIP: https://github.com/nexushoratio/userscripts/issues/185).
-* Modal - Implements the Modal pattern.
+* Modal - Implements the Modal pattern (WIP: https://github.com/nexushoratio/userscripts/issues/194).
 * Info - A widget that can be opened and closed on demand.

 More details are in [widget.js](widget.js) as JSDoc.